treeverse/lakeFS/design/aaa.md

 state, and rationale for why we choose this starting point, see the rest of the document.

-We shall add an external authentication flow that uses an OAuth2 server, using standard flows.
-When configured with an identity provider, clients will be able to identify against the provider to get a token that claims some `groups`.
-These groups will be identified as regular groups in the current system, allowing every operation by the user to be verified with the policies of those groups.

-Externally-discovered users will be added to the internal tables so that they will be able to create access keys.
-Memberships of such users only update on user login -- using the access key continues to use all groups available to that user when they last logged in.
+We shall add an authentication flow that uses an LDAP server.
+The first versions will do only that, creating a user upon authentication.
+A user thus added will automatically be added as a member of some default group (configurably).
+These are regular users apart from being members of the group.
+Administrators will be able to add them to other groups by using the existing mechanisms.

+Only Simple Authentication (username + password) will be supported.
+All other authentication forms (including 2FA and change password flows) may be added later, as required.

+These users will be able to create access keys if they have the required IAM privileges.
+The user and access key continue to work, until deleted by an administrator.

+Synchronizing LDAP and lakeFS users and groups will be performed at some later point, using the lakeFS API.
+This will allow many use-cases, such
+as:

+* *Propagate* user deletions from LDAP to their access keys.
+* *Synchronize* group memberships for lakeFS groups: populate members of lakeFS groups from LDAP groups.
+* *Synchronize* LDAP groups: ensure exactly LDAP groups matching a query exist on lakeFS and are populated from LDAP.

 ## IAAA defined